Age Groups and Vaccines: Adults

 Adults 65 years and older

-- Pneumococcal vaccine; doses and versions needed depend upon previous pneumococcal vaccination history; check with your doctor to determine your specific needs
+- Pneumococcal vaccine; doses and versions needed depend upon pre-existing conditions and previous pneumococcal vaccination history; check with your doctor to determine your specific needs.

 Other vaccines you might need